by Texas Homesteader ~

 Then I chopped some onion and sautéed it with the rinsed brown rice in just a tiny amount of bacon grease until the onion was translucent and the rice was lightly browned.

-It’s tremendously more flavorful than rice cooked in plain water and receives RancherMan’s seal of approval.
+It’s much more flavorful than rice cooked in plain water and receives RancherMan’s seal of approval.

 Reducing Food Waste While Saving Money

-I love that this small incredibly simple act reduces food waste since the juice in the can of vegetables is not just wasted, not poured down the sink.
+I love that this small incredibly simple act reduces food waste since the juice in the can of vegetables is not just poured down the sink and wasted.

-My own free vegetable broth.
+My own vegetable broth.
 It’s easy, free and delicious.

 Use Whatcha Got!